Windows81/Roblox-Compliance-Automator/README.md

 2. Python's `requests` library, and
 3. A valid ROBLOSECURITY cookie set as an environment variable named `ROBLOSECURITY`

-If you're on Powershell, you can replace `...` with your cookie value and do:
+If you're on PowerShell, you can replace `...` with your cookie value and do:
 ```ps1
 pip3 install requests
 $env:ROBLOSECURITY = "..."